 4. Financial Need: The budget requested for the research project seems sound given the nature and scope of the proposed project.

 5. Plans for Dissemination: The researcher(s) offers a feasible and timely plan for dissemination of the results.
 The researcher will submit manuscripts derived from their research to the Journal of College Counseling and/or propose a presentation for the 2024 ACCA conference.

 Each of the grant recipients is expected to keep the research committee informed if there is a delay in the proposed timeline and reporting of results.

 A brief copy of the results will be e-mailed to the research committee chair once the research is complete.
 The researchers will retain ownership of all data and results of their research.
-The researchers will state their willingness to include an acknowledgment ofACCA’sfinancial support in allreports, publications, and presentationsrelatedto the supported project.
+The researchers will state their willingness to include an acknowledgment of ACCA’s financial support in all reports, publications, and presentations related to the supported project.

-Grants will be awarded during the February 2017 ACCA Annual Conference.
-The recipient(s) of the funded research are strongly encouraged to be present to accept the award at the ACCA national conference at which they will be recognized.
+All applicants will be notified of the selection committee’s funding decisions by December 30th, 2023.
+Grants will be awarded during the February 2024 ACCA Annual Conference , which will be held in Savannah, Georgia.
+The recipient(s) of the research grants are strongly encouraged to attend the ACCA national conference, at which they will be recognized.

 Proposals and requests for further information should be submitted electronically by email attachment to: